TryGhost/node-sqlite3/README.md

 # NAME

-node-sqlite3 - Asynchronous, non-blocking SQLite3 bindings for Node.js
+node-sqlite3 - Asynchronous, non-blocking SQLite3 bindings for node.js

+# COMPATIBILITY

+The SQLite bindings are compatible with node.js 0.4.*

 # SYNOPSIS